bpi/bhq_translation/conveyance.md

-# conveyance (True North)
+# True North (conveyance)
 We need translated dictionary entries and matching recordings.

 ## Dictionary translation
 We need a translated entry for each value in the dictionary.
 You can also update the key names but that is optional.
+Note that sounds recording file names should match the key names (see Sound Recordings section below).

 Format:
 ```"key":"value"```